Indian River Mall: History

 On August 6, 2019, it was announced that Sears will be closing this location as part of a plan to close 26 stores nationwide.
 The store closed in October 2019.

-On January 8, 2020, it was announced that Macy’s would be closing in April 2020 as part of a plan to close 125 stores nationwide.
+On January 8, 2020, it was announced that Macy's would be closing in April 2020 as part of a plan to close 125 stores nationwide.

 In 2020, Victoria's Secret closed at the mall as part of a plan to close 250 stores nationwide.
 TGI Friday’s closed later that year.
+The TGI Friday's later became Casa Amigos.